nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/CHOWN/commands.md

 -rw-r--r-- 1 nu11secur1ty root 0 Aug 31 05:48 demo.txt
 ```

-In this next example, the owner is set to vivek followed by a colon and a group onwership is also set to vivek group, run:
+In this next example, the owner is set to nu11secur1ty followed by a colon and a group onwership is also set to vivek group, run:

 ```bash
 # chown nu11secur1ty:nu11secur1ty demo.txt